Agriculture

 Table of Contents

-What is Greenhouse Farming?
+What is ‘Greenhouse Farming’?

 Greenhouse farming is a sustainable farming practice for cultivating crops within enclosed structures so that they grow in a protected environment.
 The structure of a greenhouse is usually made of galvanized steel.
 It is covered with a shading net or agricultural plastic film from all sides.
 The greenhouse size in India generally ranges from 1 acre to 3 acres.

-Greenhouse cultivation is valuable for areas that receive high rainfall or have unfavourable weather.
+Greenhouse cultivation is valuable for areas that receive high rainfall or have unfavorable weather.
 It uses plastic film in the form of a selective radiation filter.
 Thermal energy gets trapped within the greenhouse after solar radiation passes through the film.
 Crops are grown within these structures by providing favourable conditions like protection from pests and extreme weather conditions.

-• Increased Crop Quality: Due to the controlled environment, crops in greenhouses get the right number of resources like water, sunlight and nutrients.
+• Increased Crop Quality: Due to the controlled environment, crops in greenhouses get the right number of resources like water, sunlight, and nutrients.
 It results in higher-quality produce, which is an important aspect of cash crops and export-oriented agriculture.

 • Higher Yield per Unit Area: Greenhouse cultivation is often characterized by higher productivity than traditional farming methods.
 Farmers can manage different environmental factors and regulate conditions for ideal crop growth.
 So, they can grow more per unit of land.

 • Mitigating Production Risks: Greenhouse farming is conducted in enclosed spaces that prevent crop damage due to unreliable climatic conditions like extreme temperatures.
-Also, it prevents crop damage caused by pests, animals and birds.
+Also, it prevents crop damage caused by pests, animals, and birds.
 So, there is less risk of crop losses and lower yields.

 • Year-round Cultivation: This farming practice offers an independent space for growing crops.
 Thus, farmers can cultivate crops not only seasonally but also all year round.
 High-quality crops are produced despite extreme summer heat or severe winter cold.

-What are the Types of Greenhouses?
+What are the Different Types of Greenhouses?

 • Quonset type